 7. The level of realness

 The need to visit fancy restaurants or throw extravagant parties is a part of the dating phase.
+This is because there is still an element of intrigue between the two of you.
 It’s great because you get to know each other, but you’ll have to eventually leave that behind and move to something more real.
 In a committed relationship, it’s all about being yourself.
 Whether it’s sitting on the couch in front of the TV or working for half the day and completing the house chores the next, your better half is a part of the less glamorous aspects of your life.

 Choose Your Side Of The Fence